 However, one thing to note is that as with Parx, any of the casinos could also offer sports betting at their satellite locations under their licenses.
 So, OTB parlors and mini-casinos could also offer sportsbooks to patrons.

-Anyone over the age of 21 is eligible to bet sports in Pennsylvania.
+Any Pennsylvania resident or visitor over the age of 21 can bet sports in Pennsylvania.

 Pennsylvania Sports Betting History